Providers

 Upcoming Provider Forums

-The Quarterly SUD Provider Forum is open to providers and other stakeholders to learn about policies, changes and expectations of service delivery and billing in the SUD continuum of care, ask questions and raise concerns.
+The Quarterly SUD Provider Forum is open to providers and other stakeholders to learn about changes and updates to policies, service delivery, and billing in the SUD continuum of care.
+The forum is also an opportunity for interested parties to ask questions and raise concerns.
 Suggestions for presentations and topics are accepted by email submission to hcpf_sudbenefits@state.co.us.

 Agenda & Follow Up Notes for July 2024 SUD Provider Forum